 Finally, land-usage is a potential point of concern especially as production of renewable electricity would potentially rely on large area of land for solar and wind power generation.
 It is therefore advisable that focus should be given to non-agricultural lands or offshore development of wind energy.

-Table 0.
-Also allocated and OUC for a still was a stress of the starts Table 8.
-Air pollutant and GHG emissions from ammonia vs. tossii marine tueis"
+Table 8.
+Air pollutant and GHG emissions from ammonia vs. fossil marine fuels